serg-io/backbone-dynamodb/README.md

 * Serializes all `Date` attributes into strings if `options.serializeDates` is `true`.
 * Converts attributes that are Models or Collections into objects and arrays respectively.

-When saving a model, using `model.save( attributes, options )`, `toJSON` is called, with the same `options`, to convert the model into an object before saving it.
+When saving a model, using `model.save( attributes, options )`, the method `toJSON` is called (with the same `options`) to convert the model into an object before saving it.
 Therefore you can "pick" or "omit" the attributes to be saved to DynamoDB.
 For instance, `user.save( null, { omit: 'password' } )` would save all attributes present in the `user` model except for the "password" attribute.